Personal Post-doctoral Research Fellowship

 - Need for other resources (such as equipment, data collection, field work), distributed by work packages/sub-projects or milestones.

-International cooperation will be assessed in relation to the extent and quality of the international cooperation activities set out for the project.
+This criterion gives an indication of the extent and quality of the international cooperation activities set out for the project.

 Dissemination and communication of results